Paulist Fr. Ryan Casey is a native of Rockford, IL, the son of Terry and Sheri Casey.

 On September 2, 2017, he was ordained a transitional deacon by Bishop Barry Knestout in the crypt church of the Basilica of the National Shrine of the Immaculate Conception.

-During his seminary years, Deacon Ryan has served in the Rite of Christian Initiation for Adults (R.C.I.A.) ministry at a parish in the Washington-area.
+During his seminary years, he served in the Rite of Christian Initiation for Adults (R.C.I.A.) ministry at a parish in the Washington-area.

 In his own words: